Practice this topic in a realistic system design interview

 | Processing | The consumer performs the business action. |

-| Acknowledgment | The consumer tells the broker it is done. |
+| Acknowledgment | The consumer tells the broker, "I am done with this message." |

-| Commit | The system records progress, such as deleting the message or storing a consumer offset. |
+| Commit | The system records progress, such as deleting the message or saving the consumer's position. |

 A broker can know whether a message was acknowledged.
-It usually cannot know whether the consumer's business action was completed correctly.
+It usually cannot know whether the business action was completed correctly.

-The usual three categories are:
+The usual three delivery types are:

 | Semantic | Broker Behavior | Main Risk | Consumer Requirement |